SgtCoDFish/bedrock-bootstrap/foundation/README.md

 ## Building Qemu

-If your system has qemu >= 3.1, then RISC-V support was upstreamed and you can probably install a RISC-V-supporting qemu from your system package manager.
+If your system has qemu >= 3.1, then in theory RISC-V support was upstreamed and you can probably install a RISC-V-supporting qemu from your system package manager.
+In practise, at least on macOS, there are problems connecting to an emulated kernel with gdb.
+Better to build it yourself; it's quick to do.

 Otherwise you'll want to clone it yourself and build: